-The simplest way to clean a bong is with rubbing alcohol and table salt.
-However, if your bong is made of marble, and yes, they do make them, be aware that the rubbing alcohol can expand in the marble’s tiny cracks and bust your bong.
+The simplest way to clean a water pipe is with rubbing alcohol and table salt.
+However, if your bongs are of marble, and yes, they do make them, be aware that the rubbing alcohol can expand in the marble’s tiny cracks and bust your bong.
 420 cleaners are also an option and many of them come with tiny scrubbing agents.

 Obviously, you need to first pour the water out of the bong after detaching the bowl and stem if there is one, as well as any other removable pieces.

 You will want to fill the nasty bong up with hot water first, mix and rinse to loosen everything up.
 Pour it out and repeat a few times and hopefully a great deal of the resin particles will come out with it.

 Next, fill your bong with a solution of table salt and rubbing alcohol, or some sort of 420 cleaning solution if you have.
 Pour it into the bong and just shake it up and let that resin melt away.
 Continue to shake and soak to let the agents do their job.

 Then pour it out, and rinse and repeat if needed.
 At the end, rinse thoroughly with hot water to watch away any remaining pieces and to clean out any cleaning solutions that may have been used.
 Be sure to make sure that bong is rinsed out and dried out before you use it again.